ASSISTANCE DOGS NI QUIZ NIGHT

 • Are you willing and able to accept training and socialisation obligations accompanying an assistance Dog?

-You are going to have to work hard learning how to handle your Assistance Dog.
+You are going to have to work hard learning how to handle your Assistance Dog and you are required to maintain their training

 Assistance Dogs are not robots, sometimes they have bad days too.
 You have to provide the structure, guidelines and boundaries necessary for your Assistance Dog to thrive and to be able to serve your child to the best of your ability.